MobilePayDev/MobilePay-Subscriptions/docs/payments.md

 - You can send your payments to us max *32 days* prior due date and min *1 day* prior due date.
 - The customer needs to have at least 1 day to evaluate the payment.
 The customer can evaluate the payment by opening the MobilePay app.
 In the activity list the customer is presented with the Pending payment.
+- For example: if you send the payment 1st of June before midnight, the earliest DueDate can be 3rd of June.
+The customer can see the payment in the MobilePay app from 2nd of June.
 - We recommend that you send the payments before 00:00:00 so that you are sure that it will be included in our payment processing.
 - The MobilePay user will be able to see Payments in the app from 8 days to 1 day before due date depending on when you sent the payment.
 - If a payment changes status e.g. declined by users, a callback on the specific payment will be made